Shapa7276/Android-Deeplink-Parser/README.md

 # Android-Deeplink-Parser

-## This Script can be used to Parse the AndroidManifest.xml and Strings.xml to List the all deeplinks in activity
+## This Script can be used to Parse the AndroidManifest.xml and Strings.xml to List the all deeplinks of the android application

 ![Alt Text](https://github.com/Shapa7276/Android-Deeplink-Parser/blob/main/Animation.gif)